Alexander Bittroff: KFC Uerdingen

 On 27 June 2017, Bittroff joined KFC Uerdingen 05 on a three-year contract.
 He was a regular player for the club as they were promoted from the Regionalliga West to the 3.
 Liga in his first season at the club, with Bittroff having started 32 of a possible 34 games.
 He was used less regularly during the following season due to competition in his position, and made 11 appearances in total during the 2018–19 season.

-He left Uerdingen in August 2020 after his contract was not extended.
+He left Uerdingen in August 2020 after his contract was not extended, having played 27 times for the club across the 2019–20 season.

 1. FC Magdeburg

 In October 2020, Bittroff joined 1.
 FC Magdeburg on a one-year contract.
 His contract was extended by a further year at the end of the season.

+He suffered a torn calf in a 1–0 defeat to Viktoria Köln in October 2021, but he returned in late November.

 After promotion to the 2.
 Bundesliga in the 2021–22 season, Bittroff extended his contract with Magdeburg in May 2022.

 Jahn Regensburg

 In June 2023, Bittroff joined Jahn Regensburg on a two-year contract.

-He was released in summer 2025.
+He was released in summer 2025, and signed for NOFV-Oberliga Süd club VfB Kreischow in August.

+Personal life

+Bittroff became a father in October 2022 after his wife Anne gave birth to a boy.